DBSE-teaching/isee2019-TeamMachine/reports/week04.md

    > Create User stories based on the requirements.

    > Develop an outlook of the app based on the requirements.

-## This Week's Progress
+## This Week's Work

-   > We had a meeting to understand the requirements.
+   > We had a meeting to understand the requirements and to develop the structure of the app.

    > Developed user stories.